-Online Course Requirements
+Course Requirements

-This course is being conducted in an "online format."
-Students must have access to a computer and internet connection to complete this class without major difficulties.
+This course is being conducted in a "hybrid format."
+Students must attend in-person classes twice a week and students must have access to a computer and internet connection to complete this class without major difficulties.
 Class notes or other materials will be posted on the course website: CANVAS FIU Online.

 Please note, a computer malfunction, unless it is a problem with CANVAS itself, is not a legitimate excuse for missing an assignment or reading.
-Everything you need to know about the course and all the online materials and readings, except for the textbook, will be accessible from CANVAS.
+Everything you need to know about the course and all the online materials and readings will be accessible from CANVAS.
 Messages, discussions, submission of exercises, and grade tracking will all be done through this password-protected website.
 Please do not hesitate to contact the professor through Canvas or email if you have questions or problems accessing course materials.

-Additionally, expectations for performance in an online course are the same as for a traditional course; in fact, online courses require a degree of self-motivation, self-discipline, and technology skills that can make them more demanding for some students.
-When you sign up for this online course you are expected to be sufficiently computer savvy to keep your computer in a condition that can well support the software used in this course.
+Additionally, expectations for performance in a hybrid course are the same as for a traditional course; in fact, hybrid courses require a degree of self-motivation, self-discipline, and technology skills that can make them more demanding for some students.
+When you sign up for this hybrid course you are expected to be sufficiently computer savvy to keep your computer in a condition that can well support the software used in this course.
 You are responsible for having access to a well-functioning computer.